lemming52/twitter-translate/README.md

 2. User enters search term, selects languages from permitted subset, hits execute
 3. User has tabs launched per language, can analyse as required.

-To show what we have currently, please look at the demonstration doc, but be aware that this is intended to demonstrate the functionality in lieu of installing, and also to highlight the current barely existant nature of the tool.
+To show what we have currently, please look at the [demonstration doc](https://github.com/lemming52/twitter-translate/blob/master/demo.md), but be aware that this is intended to demonstrate the functionality in lieu of installing, and also to highlight the current barely existent nature of the tool.
+If interested, there's also a short video that can be provided on request.

 ## Additional Information